DeviousCilantro/deviouscilantro.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Led a lab session on OpenFHE at the ACM India summer school on the theoretical foundations of cryptography, hosted by Trust Lab.
-Slides available soon.
+Led a lab session on OpenFHE at the ACM India Theoretical Foundations of Cryptography summer school at IITB.
+Slides available [here](/assets/pdf/fhe.pdf).